Collections

 Named sources, not a black box

 This is not a black-box dataset.
-The example deployment is built from real sources with clear collection boundaries.
-You can see what is in the library, what is being searched, and how that pattern could work with your own material.
+The demo is built from real sources with clear collection boundaries, so you can see what is being searched and what is not.

 Why it matters